 Many issues identified in the MEP exist because of the effects of resource use on other natural and physical resources or on other parts of the environment.
 The objectives that have been set in relation to these issues provide an outcome that should reflect the principle of integrated management.
 The Council seeks to promote an integrated approach to resolving these issues through the way in which the policies and methods are set out in Volume 1 of the MEP.
-Each provision is identified as a regional policy statement provision a plan provision or in many cases both regional, coastal and district plans (as enabled through Section 80 of the RMA) will ensure that there is clear and concise direction on critical resource management issues.
-It will also ensure a user-friendly planning framework.
+Each provision is identified as a regional policy statement provision a plan provision or in many cases both.